open-telemetry/opentelemetry.io/content/en/blog/2022/apisix.md

 The `opentelemetry` plugin of Apache APISIX implements Tracing data collection based on OpenTelemetry native standard (OTLP/HTTP), and sends it to OpenTelemetry Collector through HTTP protocol.
-This feature will be supported online in Apache APISIX 2.13.0.
+Apache APISIX starts to support this feature in v2.13.0.

 One of OpenTelemetry's special features is that the Agent/SDK of OpenTelemetry is not locked with back-end implementation, which gives users flexibilities on